HarryKodden/JupyterHub-SAML/README.md

 ~~~

 ### domain name
-For this demomnstration we like to have an domain name that we can reach on the public internet.
-If you have a domain name already and you hav control over de the DNS settings of that domain, then the recommendation is to reserve a subdomain and register a A-record to the IP-Address of your Docker VPS/Machine.
+For this demonstration we like to have a domainname that we can reach on the public internet.
+If you have such a domainname already and you do have control over the DNS settings of that domain, then the recommendation is to reserve a subdomain and register a A-record to the IP-Address of your Docker VPS/Machine.
 Make sure that port 443 is open on the firewall.

 ### SAML Preparations
 Here we need several steps.

-If you are new to SAML and Federated Authentication, here is some good readings that will you get prepared with the required background information
+If you are new to SAML and Federated Authentication, here is some good readings that will get you prepared with the required background information.

 ~~~
 https://wiki.surfnet.nl/display/surfconextdev/Schematic+overview
 ~~~

-Our VPS machine will act as a "Service Provider"
+Our VPS machine will act as a "Service Provider".
-During this demonstration, we make use of surfconext to connect to our "Identity Providers"
+During this demonstration, we make use of ***surfconext*** to connect to our "Identity Providers".

 In preparation for that we need the following:

 #### Service Provider key-set

 The following commands will generate a self-signed keyset that is OK for this demonstration.

 ~~~
 openssl genrsa -out server.key openssl req -new -x509 -key server.key -out server.crt -days 365